-The children would normally attend and take part in our Annual Carol Service, Nativity Plays, Choir performances at St. Barnabas' Cathedral and the Derby Road Lights Switch on to sing Carols, unfortunately due to the covid restrictions only the Christmas Nativities took place and this was filmed and uploaded to our Class Do.lo.
+The children took part in our Annual Carol Service, Nativity Plays, Choir and the Derby Road Lights Switch on to sing Carols.

 Children take Drama lessons in school in preparation for our Annual Prize Giving and Production night.

 Extra Curricular Activities